hannahro15/Theme-park-reviews-site/README.md

 ### Unfixed Bugs
 - When first entering the website, the images can take a few seconds to show on the ride pages.
 This may be because of it being a url for images which I used on the MongoDB website.
+- Small bug when filling out a form is that you have to manually select a theme park after writing down the ride in the previous field.
+This means unless you know the ride and the theme park it is from you just you could just make up any ride, and any theme park that goes along with it.
+To improve the user experience I decided to put a note on the write a review page to say if you don't know the ride and theme park to go to the rides pages to fill out the review forms from there.
+This prevents this sort of error.
+Also one would assume you would already know the rides and the theme parks they are in if you are writing reviews on them!

 ## Validation
 I have used the HTML, CSS and Python validators to validate my code.